wcj365/healthcare/prep_notes/health_policy.md

 ## 2. Why policy is needed?
 > "To err is human; to forgive, divine. - English poet Alexander Pope

-Human form a society and government to survive and prosper.
-Human society is full of conflicts, issues, and problems.
-Goveernment's role is to govern for the good of the society (the public).
+Humans form societies and governments to survive and prosper.
+Human societies are full of conflicts, issues, and problems.
+Goveernment's role is to govern for the intereests of everyone in the society (the public).

-If a free market economy, there will be people who may be less strong or less lucky are left behind.
-To have a just, fair, and compassionate society, government need to implement measures, programs to help those that are at disadvantage and at the same time protect the private properties and liverty of everyone.
+If a free market economy, there will be people who are less strong and/or less lucky are left behind.
+To have a just, fair, and compassionate society, government needs to implement measures and programs to help the less privileged or disadvantaged and also protect the private properties and liverty of everyone.

 Public policy is a critical part of a modern society, regardless of the form or system of the government - democratic or authoritarian, capitalist or socialist.

 ### 1.3 Examples of public policy
 - Economic policy
 - Monetory policy
-- PEnvironmental policy
+- Environmental policy
 - Health policy

 ### What is health policy?

 > "The public policy for public health." - Dr. Wang's lazy definition

 > "Decisions, plans, and actions that are undertaken to achieve specific healthcare goals within a society." - WHO